-The workpiece is placed in the work tank which is filled with a hydrocarbon dielectric.
-A pulsed electrical field is between the electrode and the workpiece (known as the gap).
-The small (a couple of thousandths of an inch at most) gap becomes conductive in the presence of an electrical field.
+The work piece is placed in the work tank which is filled with a hydrocarbon dielectric.
+A pulsed electrical field is between the electrode and the work piece (known as the gap).
+The small (few thousandths of an inch at most) gap becomes conductive in the presence of an electrical field.
 For the gap to become conductive the applied voltage is usually on the order of 100VDC

-On this web site you will find information on how to build and operate your own EDM.
+On this web site you will find information on how to build and operate your own bench-top EDM